justinkunz/react-redux-ecommerce/README.md

 _NOTE: The `ADMIN_KEY` variable can be whatever you'd like, although a long alpha numeric key is recommended._

 6. Customize the `config.json` file at the root of the repository to your liking.
-7. Grab and beer and make some money 🍻💵
+7. Grab a beer and make some money 🍻💵

 ### Handling Inventory